mcduryea/Intro-to-Bioinformatics/TidyAnalysesInR.md

 ### Installing and Loading Packages

 When we open R/RStudio, we have access to basic R functionality.
 Often, we'll want to extend that functionality to perform specialized tasks.
 Developers in the R community write and publish packages which can be installed and used by R-users.
 We install packages with `install.packages("package_name")` and load packages into our current R session with `library(package_name)`.
 While packages only need to be *installed* once, they must be loaded in each R Session you intend to use them in (**note:** an R Session begins when R/RStudio are opened and ends when they are closed or terminated).
-For example, you've already run `install.packages("palmerpenguins")` and `library(palmerpenguins)` to install and load the `palmerpenguins` package in your `PalmerPenguins_Initial` Quarto notebook.
-You won't need to run `install.packages("palmerpenguins:)` again, but you will need to re-load the library when we open our notebook again.
+For example, you've already run `install.packages("tidyverse")` and `library(tidyverse)` to install and load the `tidyverse` package in your `PalmerPenguins_Initial` Quarto notebook.
+You won't need to run `install.packages("tidyverse")` again, but you will need to re-load the library when we open our notebook again.

 + Open an RStudio Session and then use `File -> Recent Projects` and select the `BioStatisticsAnalysis` project from the list to open it.
 + Open your `PalmerPenguins_Initial` notebook.